Continued fractions over non-Euclidean imaginary quadratic rings: A Continued Fraction Algorithm

+We can persevere, perhaps searching for a clever combination $a_4,a_5,...,a_n$ to finally achieve $|q_nz-p_n|<|q_3z-p_3|$.
+Or at the very least, there may be a sequence of coefficients that makes $\lim_n p_n/q_n=z$.
 It happens that neither is possible.
-The obstruction is that $M_n$, up to a swapping of columns which we henceforth ignore, belongs to the \textit{elementary group} in $\text{SL}_2(\bZ[\tau])$---the group generated by $S(a)$ from (\ref{eq:2}) for $a\in\bZ[\tau]$.
-It is shown in \cite{martin} that if $p$ and $q$ are the column entries of a matrix in the elementary group, then $p/q$ lies in the interior of a unit disc centered on an integer.
+The obstruction is that $M_n$, up to a swapping of columns which we henceforth ignore, belongs to the elementary group in $\text{SL}_2(\cO)$---the group generated by $S(a)$ from (\ref{eq:2}) for $a\in\cO$.
+It is proved in \cite{martin2} that if $p$ and $q$ are the column entries of a matrix in the elementary group, then $p/q$ lies in the interior of a unit disc centered on an integer.
 Thus for any choices of $a_4,...,a_n$, the distance from $z_3$ to the column ratios of $M_3^{-1}M_n$, which belongs to the elementary group, is bounded from below by a positive constant.
-So the same is true of the distance between $z=M_3(z_3)$ and the column ratios and $M_n$, which are the convergents.
+So the same is true of the distance between $z=M_3(z_3)$ and the column ratios and $M_n$.
 This is to say that no sequence of coefficients achieves $\lim_n p_n/q_n=z$.

-A fix proposed by Whitley in \cite{whitley} is to permit additional matrices from $\text{SL}_2(\cO)$ with which to right multiply: $M_n = M_{n-1}S$, where $S$ need not take the form $S(a)$.
-For a general matrix, $|q_nz-p_n|<|q_{n-1}z-p_{n-1}|$ is equivalent to $|z-S_{1,1}/S_{2,1}| < 1/|S_{2,1}|$, thus associating an open disc to $S$ which may not be centered on an integer.
-Success occurs when we can choose matrices so that these discs cover $\bC$.
-This is possible exactly when $\cO$ is a principal ideal domain.
-So for the four additional imaginary quadratic rings $|\Delta|=19$, $43$, $67$, and $163$, there is also a continued fraction-like approximation algorithm.
-(When matrices are not of the form $S(a)$, convergents may not be continued fractions like in (\ref{eq:1}).)
+A fix proposed by Whitley in \cite{whitley} is to permit right multiplication by certain additional matrices from $\text{SL}_2(\cO)$.
+So $M_n = M_{n-1}S$, where $S$ need not take the form $S(a)$.
+Generally, $|q_nz-p_n|<|q_{n-1}z-p_{n-1}|$ is equivalent to $|z-S_{1,1}/S_{2,1}| < 1/|S_{2,1}|$, thereby associating an open disc to $S$ which is no longer centered on an integer if $S_{2,1}$ is not a unit.
+Success occurs when we can choose matrices so that such discs cover $\bC$.
+This is possible exactly when $\cO$ is one of the eight principal ideal domains.
+In a non-principal ideal domain, there is a discrete set of problematic points.
+The so-called singular points are not covered by open discs with center $S_{1,1}/S_{2,1}$ and radius $1/|S_{2,1}|$ for $S\in\text{SL}_2(\cO)$ \cite{swan}.
+The approximation quality of Whitley's algorithm suffers when $(z_n)_n$ approaches a singular point.

-In a non-principal ideal domain like $\bZ[\tau]$ from our example, there is a discrete set of problematic points.
-The so-called \textit{singular points} are not covered by open discs with center $S_{1,1}/S_{2,1}$ and radius $1/|S_{2,1}|$ for $S\in\text{SL}_2(\cO)$.
-They are $p/q\in K$ for which $|q|\neq 1$ is minimal among all nonzero integers in the integral ideals belonging to the class of $(p,q)\subset\cO$ \cite{swan}.
-If the radius of each disc in the first image of Figure \ref{fig:2} is scaled by any $\eps < 1$, there is open set around each singular point which is not covered.
-The second image is centered on one.
-Up to adding an integer, the singular points are $\tau/2$ and $\overline{\tau}/2$.
-The approximation quality results of Subsection \ref{ss:conv} fail for convergents produced by this algorithm whenever $\{z_n\}_n$ gets arbitrarily close to either lattice coset, $\tau/2+\bZ[\tau]$ or $\overline{\tau}/2+\bZ[\tau]$.